 We offer work experience for young people in both clinical and non-clinical departments.

 Our dietitians work with patients, staff and the public to promote healthy eating and manage diseases, including diabetes, liver disease, and allergies.
-The Nutrition and Dietetics service offer taster day to students planning to apply for a registered dietetic undergraduate or postgraduate university course.
+The nutrition and dietetics service are part of the allied health taster day which is suitable for students planning to apply for a registered dietetic undergraduate or postgraduate university course.

 Our teams work with inpatients and outpatients to help them understand and manage the impact of their health problems.
 We work with a wide range of patients, including people affected by brain injury, cancer, or neurological conditions like Parkinson’s.
-In the interests of the therapeutic relationship, work experience placements are only available to university students (undergraduate/postgraduate and clinical psychology trainees).
+In the interests of the therapeutic relationship, work experience placements are only available to university students (undergraduate or postgraduate, and clinical psychology trainees).

-The Countywide IT Service provides computer and telecoms support to the NHS organisation across Gloucestershire.
-Dependant on current project work and supervisor capacity, the Gloucestershire NHS Countywide IT Service is not always able to host work experience placements.
+The Countywide IT Service provides computer and telecoms support to the NHS across Gloucestershire.
+Depending on current project work and supervisor capacity, the Gloucestershire NHS Countywide IT Service is not always able to host work experience placements.

 Medical physics involves the application of science and technology to patient care.
 A typical placement would include a day visiting the various departments, and offers a brief overview of the profession and the chance to meet staff.
 If you are in year 12 and above studying science or maths, and are considering a career in medical physics, a work experience placement may be valuable.